LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 abstraction for those backend Prolog compilers.

-The `logtalk_tester` automation script accepts a timeout option that can be used to set a limit per test set.
+The `logtalk_tester` automation script accepts a timeout option that can be used to set a limit per-test set.

 Setup and cleanup goals